• Skip to primary navigation

 Zagreb is not very large compared to some other European capitals, but it’s still large enough to cause some tourists headaches.
 When it comes to sightseeing, many of the city’s attractions are located in or near the part of the Old Town known as the Upper Town.
 While that area is compact enough to cover on foot, you’re likely to find yourself in other parts of the city while visiting Zagreb.

 The city’s public transport network, made up of trams and buses, will help you get around the city.
-It’s likely the trams that you’ll end up using the most as they connect spots like the city center, the train station, and the bus station.
+It’s likely the trams that you’ll end up using most as they connect spots like the city center, the train station, and the bus station.
 Both buses and trams share the same ticket system, with single tickets that last 30 or 90 minutes costing 4kn and 10kn, respectively.

-To make your way into the city from Zagreb airport, the best choice is the airport shuttle bus which takes 30 minutes to reach the Zagreb central bus station and costs 35kn.
+To make your way into the city from Zagreb airport, the best choice is the airport shuttle bus, which takes 30 minutes to reach the Zagreb central bus station and costs 35kn.

 Zagreb historic city center aerial view, famous landmarks of capital of Croatia